ADGEfficiency/teaching-monolith/misc/dsr-day-one.md

 ## Morning

 House rules
-- you don’t have to show up, but it makes sense; if you show up, please show up on time, otherwise it is interrupting the teacher and the students as well
+- you don’t have to show up, but it makes sense
+- if you show up, please show up on time, otherwise it is interrupting the teacher and the students as well
 - let us know if you are going to be late
 - kitchen - shut the door with smelly food
 - bathroom - shut the main door
+- dishwasher - use it!  don't put your dishes in the sink!

 Course management
 - weekend classes
-- Zulip & Google Calendar
+- Slack & Google Calendar
 - feedback form

 Where to get information about data science & machine learning